Fall 2023 Graduate Award Applications open. The application deadline is Friday, November 3, 2023 by 11:59pm.

-In general, applications for support will be considered twice per year, in the autumn and winter terms, with deadlines posted well in advance.
+In general, applications for support will be considered twice per year, in the fall and winter terms, with deadlines posted well in advance.
 Applications for support of unanticipated expenses may be considered at other times.

 The categories of expenses that the award committee will consider are as follows:

 Funding to support travel to conferences recognized as important for the student’s work, where the student is delivering a sexuality-related paper not delivered at other conferences.
 Students will be expected to apply for department/faculty funding, where available, and SGS.
-Up to one conference per year, with a maximum funding from the Bonham Centre of $500 for North American conferences and $1000 elsewhere.
+Up to one conference per year, with a maximum funding from the Bonham Centre, normally, of $500 for North American conferences and $1000 elsewhere.
 Awards received from other sources will be taken into account.

 Funding to support field work or travel to libraries/archives or sources of expertise not available in Toronto, directly related to the student’s research.
-One grant per student, up to a maximum of $2,000.
+One grant per student, usually up to a maximum of $2,000.
 Awards received from other sources will be taken into account.

-Honoraria for “Engagement” Projects
+Honorariums for “Engagement” Projects

 Hallam Awards of Excellence

-One or two annual awards will be given to SDS graduate students on the basis of their work in the SDS graduate core course – $1,000 each.
+One or two annual awards will be given to SDS graduate students on the basis of their work in the SDS graduate core course SDS1000H – $1,000 each.

 Doctoral Dissertation Completion Grants – applications open until November 3, 2023, 11:59pm.